QubesOS/qubes-doc/developer/services/qrexec3.md

     /usr/lib/qubes/qrexec-client-vm target_vm_name RPC_ACTION_NAME rpc_client_path client arguments

-Note that only stdin/stdout is passed between rpc server and client -- notably, no command line arguments are passed.
+Note that only stdin/stdout is passed between RPC server and client -- notably, no command line arguments are passed.
 Source VM name is specified by `QREXEC_REMOTE_DOMAIN` environment variable.
 By default, stderr of client and server is logged to respective `/var/log/qubes/qrexec.XID` files.
 It is also possible to call service without specific client program - in which case server stdin/out will be connected with the terminal:

     /usr/lib/qubes/qrexec-client-vm target_vm_name RPC_ACTION_NAME

-Be very careful when coding and adding a new rpc service.
+Be very careful when coding and adding a new RPC service.
-Unless the offered functionality equals full control over the target (it is the case with e.g. `qubes.VMShell` action), any vulnerability in an rpc server can be fatal to Qubes security.
+Unless the offered functionality equals full control over the target (it is the case with e.g. `qubes.VMShell` action), any vulnerability in an RPC server can be fatal to Qubes security.
 On the other hand, this mechanism allows to delegate processing of untrusted input to less privileged (or disposable) AppVMs, thus wise usage of it increases security.

 For example, this command will run the `firefox` command in a DisposableVM based on `work`: